teatime-code/ckeditor4/README.md

-# TeaTime-Code Fork of CKEditor 4 - Smart WYSIWYG HTML editor (with extra modifications)
+# Fork of TCKEditor 4 - Smart WYSIWYG HTML editor

+## TeaTime-Code Fork (with extra modifications)

 This modifcation uses the best out of CKEditor4, and add a customizing interface who wanted to extend the editor in a more modern way(especially, intergrated with React, and custom elements for dynamic contents).